akej74/ksp-mod-analyzer/README.md

 - Display mod availability on each repository
 - Analyse which mods are available on only SpaceDock and/or Curse

+### Stand-alone release
+A stand-alone version of KSP Mod Analyzer can be downloaded from the "Relases" tab.
+Built with PyInstaller and can be run without having Python installed.

 ### Design
 - Python 3 with PyQt 5 for the user interface